teobouvard/igclib/readme.md

 ### Optimizer

 * when going out of a concentric turnpoint, optimized point depends on the distance of the pilot from the center, and not only of the angles
+* is a real optimizer necessary ? only need a continuous distance function from start to goal

 ### Data collection